£19.49 – £38.49

 As with all hashish domesticates, Mazar-i-Sharif shows chemotypes ranging from high-THC to high-CBD.
 Highly recommended to breeders.
 Essential for collectors.

-NOTE: These seeds are the third generation of the original accession to have been produced outside Afghanistan through open pollination.
+NOTE: These seeds are the fourth generation of the original accession to have been produced outside Afghanistan through open pollination.

 12 seeds, 5 seeds